-defined by the Court's March 12, 2007 Revised Order After Hearing On Jurisdictional by physical evidence of conditions in the Basin.
+- 4.1 Safe Yield: The Native Safe Yield of the Basin is 82,300 acre-feet per Year.
+With the addition of Imported Water Return Flows, the Total Safe Yield is approximately 110,000 acre-feet per Year, but will vary annually depending on the volume of Imported Water. - 4.2 Overdraft: In its Phase 3 trial decision, the Court held that the Basin, defined by the Court's March 12, 2007 Revised Order After Hearing On Jurisdictional Boundaries, is in a state of overdraft based on estimate of extraction and recharge, corroborated by physical evidence of conditions in the Basin.
 Reliable estimates of the long-term extractions from the Basin have exceeded reliable estimates of the Basin's recharge by significant margins, and empirical evidence of overdraft in the Basin corroborates that conclusion.
 Portions of the aquifer have sustained a significant loss of Groundwater storage since 1951.
 The evidence is persuasive that current extractions exceed recharge and therefore that the Basin is in a state of overdraft.
-The Court's full Phase 3 trial decision is attached as Exhibit 5 and is incorporated
+The Court's full Phase 3 trial decision is attached as Exhibit 5 and is incorporated herein by reference.